Richard Williams (musician)

 Richard Gene Williams (May 4, 1931 – November 4, 1985) was an American jazz trumpeter.

 Biography

 Williams was born in Galveston, Texas, and played tenor saxophone early in his life before picking up trumpet as a teenager.
 He played in local Texas bands and attended Wiley College, where he majored in music.
-After serving in the Air Force from 1952–56, he toured Europe with Lionel Hampton, and upon his return took a master's degree at the Manhattan School of Music.
+After serving in the Air Force from 1952 to 1956, he toured Europe with Lionel Hampton, and upon his return took a master's degree at the Manhattan School of Music.